ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 However, this risks creating a situation where communication ceases entirely for a significant period of time;
 that is, up to the period defined in {{time}}.

+A network element that reduces the throughput advice it provides MUST also discard any state it maintains about the consumption of that throughput.
+This is necessary to allow senders to discard state when advice is reduced (see {{algorithm}}).
+This avoids cases where an application that has planned usage might otherwise be completely unable to send due to a lower limits.

 A better approach is to disregard any data that was transmitted before engaging any hard limits to throughput.